rfluis/Cashs-World-Code/README.md

 I am sure changes need to be made so that this code will work with newer versions of Minetest.
 Modifications to use databases for some functions might be a great idea.

-I'm hoping RND takes a crack at this.
-I bet he'd do a great job.

 Have fun playing Minetest folks :)